Amyntas III of Macedon: Lineage and accession

 Amyntas became king at a troubled time for Macedonia and the Argead dynasty.
 The unexpected death of his great-grandfather King Alexander I in 454 BC triggered a dynastic crisis between his five sons: Perdiccas II, Menelaus, Philip, Alcetas, and Amyntas' grandfather, Amyntas.
 Perdiccas would eventually emerge victorious, extinguishing the line of Philip.
-The elder Amyntas evidently retired to his lands at some point in the conflict and no part in the exercise of power.
-Archelaus, Perdiccas' son, ascended to the throne around 413 and allegedly murdered Alcetas and his son, thus eliminating that family branch as well.
-However, Archelaus would himself be killed, possibly murdered, in 400 or 399 by his lover Craterus.
+The elder Amyntas evidently retired to his lands at some point in the conflict and took no part in the exercise of power.
+Archelaus, Perdiccas' son, ascended to the throne around 413 BC and allegedly murdered Alcetas and his son, thus eliminating that family branch as well.
+However, Archelaus would himself be killed, possibly murdered, in 400 or 399 BC by his lover Craterus.
 His death prompted another succession crisis, resulting in five kings ruling in less than seven years, with nearly all ending violently.
-As Diodorus tells us, the younger Amyntas seized the throne at this point in 393/2 after assassinating the previous king Pausanias.
+As Diodorus tells us, the younger Amyntas seized the throne at this point in 393/2 BC after assassinating the previous king Pausanias.
 Following his accession, Macedonia experienced no major internal political problems for the entirety of Amyntas' reign.